apozzo/ftpgrab/docs/index.md

-**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) and delivered as a [single executable]({{ config.repo_url }}releases/latest) (and a [Docker image](install/docker.md)) to grab your files from a remote FTP or SFTP server to your NAS, server or computer.
+**FTPGrab** :zap: is a CLI application written in [Go](https://golang.org/) and delivered as a [single executable]({{ config.repo_url }}releases/latest) (and a [Docker image](install/docker.md)) to grab your files from a remote FTP, SFTP or HTTP(S) server to your NAS, server or computer.

 With Go, this can be done with an independent binary distribution across all platforms and architectures that Go supports.
 This support includes Linux, macOS, and Windows, on architectures like amd64, 386, ARM, PowerPC, and others.